uktrade/trade-sanctions-licensing/README.md

 Create a superuser with `pipenv run django_app/manage.py createsuperuser` and log in to the admin panel (`http://view-a-licence:8000/admin`) with the superuser credentials.

 In order to access the viewer portal, run the django make_admin_user management command ([details here](https://uktrade.atlassian.net/wiki/spaces/TS1/pages/4664950873/Admin+user+for+viewer+portal)) using `vyvyan.holland@email.com` as the email.

+### Gov.UK One Login

+We use Gov.UK One Login for authentication.
+For our local environment, there is a mock-one-login server.
+When you spin up the application, it will ask for a login and password to authenticate to the server.
+Enter `admin` for the login and anything for the password.